 - (1) Examinations serve as proof of the learning success within a module.
-The choice of examination format is based on the qualification objective for that module.
+The choice of exam format is based on the qualification objective for that module.
 Each module usually concludes with an examination.
-Deviating regulations are to be made in the degree program and examination regulations and the subject-specific appendices for individual degree programs. - (2) Exams can be given orally, in written form, with the help of other media, or as part of a written examination.
+Deviating regulations are to be made in the individual Degree Program and Examination Regulations and the subject-specific examination regulations. - (2) Exams can be given orally, in written form, with the help of other media, or as part of a written examination.
 Further details are regulated by § 15 of the RaPO.
-The exam format is stated in the degree program and examination regulations or subject-specific appendices for individual degree programs.
+The exam format is stated in the individual Degree Program and Examination Regulations or subject-specific examination regulations.
 This format aligns with the qualification objective for each module.
-If the degree program and examination regulations or subject-specific appendix for a degree program list more than one possible exam format for a module, the actual exam to be offered must be announced by the course instructor no later than the second session for that course.
+If the Degree Program and Examination Regulations or subject-specific examination regulations for a specific degree program list more than one possible exam format for a module, the actual exam to be offered must be announced by the course instructor no later than the second session for that course.
 This announcement is binding and must be duly documented.